Tutoring Program Update

 October 2024: A new chapter

 Garfield’s Peer Tutoring Program is entering its third school year.
 We begin the 2024-25 school year with more than 20 tutors.
 This year represents our most diverse group of tutors to date, with a group that is reflective of the Garfield student body and community.
-This year, we have tutors all across the school, helping out in Spanish and French classes, English and History classes, and math classes ranging from Algebra 1 all the way up to AP Calculus.
-In addition, we have tutors who are working specifically with students who have recently immigrated and are working to learn and develop their English skills, as well as students with special needs (from visual impairments to students with Down syndrome) to help them participate in and access general education classes.
+We have tutors who are working specifically with students who have recently immigrated and are working to learn and develop their English skills, as well as students with special needs (from visual impairments to students with Down syndrome) to help them participate in and access general education classes.
 We are excited for these tutors to be challenged and to be exposed to the complexity and beauty of Garfield High School.

 I think the fall has been excellent.
 There have been a lot more feedback/requests from other teachers who want to see more tutors or more of our current tutors in their classes.
 There has been a lot of expressed interest from students—word of the program is trickling through the school.
 More seniors have applied to become tutors next semester and a number of juniors have reached out expressing a desire to be part of the program next year.